dmlc/xgboost/doc/tutorials/dask.rst

 practice, it's also possible to call ``predict`` function directly on dask collections like ``Array`` and ``DataFrame`` and might have better prediction performance.
 When ``DataFrame`` is used as prediction input, the result is a dask ``Series`` instead of array.
-Also, there's inplace predict support on dask interface, which can help reducing both memory usage and prediction time.
+Also, there's in-place predict support on dask interface, which can help reducing both memory usage and prediction time.

 .. code-block:: python